-The King’s Beasts originate at Hampton Court, a palace to the west of London constructed by the influential Tudor statesman Cardinal Wolsey (1473-1530).
-Prior to Wolsey’s fall from grace in 1529 he gifted the palace to Henry VIII (1491-1547), who soon embarked upon a programme of embellishment and expansion.
-After his marriage in 1536 to Jane Seymour (1508-37) Henry commissioned a set of 10 magnificent statues to adorn the bridge leading over the moat of the palace.
-Each statue depicted a heraldic creature bearing a shield illustrating the royal and noble ancestry of the King and his new wife.
+The King’s Beasts originate at Hampton Court (its Great Gatehouse, flanked with 10 statues representing the King’s Beasts, illustrated above), a palace in southwest London constructed by the influential Tudor statesman Cardinal Wolsey (1473-1530).
+Prior to Wolsey’s fall from grace in 1529 he gifted the palace to Henry VIII (1491-1547), who soon embarked on a programme of embellishment and expansion.
+After his marriage in 1536 to Jane Seymour (1508-37) Henry commissioned a set of 10 magnificent statues to adorn the bridge leading over the palace moat.
+Each statue depicted a heraldic creature bearing a shield illustrating the royal and noble genealogy of the King and his new wife.

 The Red Dragon of Wales

-The red dragon is renowned for gracing the Welsh flag and has long been associated with Wales and its earliest kings.
-It was the emblem of the House of Tudor and when Henry Tudor (1457-1509) became king of England in 1485 as Henry VII, the red dragon adorned his personal banners.
+The red dragon graces the Welsh flag and has long been associated with Wales and its earliest kings.
+It was the emblem of the House of Tudor, and when Henry Tudor (1457-1509) became king of England in 1485 as Henry VII, the red dragon adorned his personal banners.
 This fearsome and legendary beast therefore symbolises the Queen’s Welsh and Tudor ancestry.
 Jody Clark’s evocative design shows the dragon holding the shield of Llywelyn ap Gruffudd (circa 1223-82), a great warrior and the last native Prince of Wales.

 The Black Bull of Clarence

-The black bull was used as a symbol by Edward IV (1442-83), grandfather of Henry VIII and his brother Richard III (1452-85), the last Plantagenet King of England and the last from the House of Lancaster.
-This beast ties the Queen’s ancestry to the torrid times of the Wars of the Roses and the family feud which shaped 15th-century England.
+The black bull was used as a symbol by Edward IV (1442-83) and his brother Richard III (1452-85), the last Plantagenet King of England and the last from the House of Lancaster.
+This beast ties the Queen’s ancestry to the Wars of the Roses and the family feud which shaped 15th-century England.
 The bull bears a shield depicting the lions of England and the fleur-de-lys of France.
 English monarchs claimed the throne of France from the Hundred Years’ War up until the early 19th century and the inclusion of the fleur-de-lys signifies this claim.

 The Yale of Beaufort